main

 You can connect to an organisation by selecting option 5

 on the main menu.
 Selecting this option gives you a list of organisations you can join.
 Read all the instructions and proceed following the direction of the prompts.
-In the future, you will be able to create a custome organisation and allow other peers to join the organisation.
+In the future, you will be able to create a custom organisation and allow other peers to join the organisation.
 At the moment, you can join the NuNet Compute Testnet Organisation.

 The View Logfiles